 - Family emergencies

-A financial emergency is something that is of significant cost that wasn’t planned for… like a couple thousand dollar vet bill.
+A financial emergency is something that is of the significant cost that wasn’t planned for… like a couple of thousand dollar vet bill.

 An emergency fund is designed to counter those financial emergencies so that life doesn’t come to a screeching halt.
 An emergency fund is designed to allow someone who experiences a sudden financial need to simply deal with the issue at hand – not stress out about money.